jun-lsh/demon-core-website/demon-core/content/post/chapter11.md

 author: "Justin"
 title: "Document 7: The Effects of Radiation"
 date: "1946-05-31"
-description: "How exactly does radiation affect us and why it is so deadly"
+description: "How exactly does radiation affect us?
+Why it is so deadly?"
 math: true
 ---